Author: Dennis Norman

 The Museum of Flying also has a delightful children's section, complete with a K-3 program that teaches basic flight terms such as pitch, yaw, and roll, and how they affect flight.
 For art lovers, there is a magnificent new 20-foot-wide mural by aviation artist Michael Machat, depicting Douglas airliners from the DC-1 through the DC-10.

 The museum regularly rotates its displays with items from storage and guarantees a refreshing new batch of exhibits for repeat visitors.
-If you visit Los Angeles, the Museum of Flying is a must see.
+If you visit the Los Angeles area, the Museum of Flying is a must-see.

 Connie Conrod

-On the subject of must-see items, Dan and Carole Kane are marketing a new, all-sheet, fun model under the name of Connie Conrod—a 1950s model airplane cartoon character.
+Dan and Carole Kane are marketing a new, all-sheet, fun model under the name Connie Conrod — a 1950s model airplane cartoon character.
 The model is powered by the Jetex 50 rocket motor.

 All-Sheet Balsa Event